derekschatz/ConsulTracker/TASK.md

 - Create backend endpoints for business logo upload and retrieval
 - Add error handling for the account settings forms
 - Modified business info form to use phone number instead of country field
+- Added reusable HeroSection component with animations and theme support for landing pages

 ## Notes
 - Using Drizzle ORM for database operations